Deydim/synonyms/src/README.md

 Working demo here: https://deydim.github.io/synonyms/

-A ReScript React experimental project.
+A ReScript React experimental project for searching synonyms of a word.

 A simple interface with a controlled text input and a confirm button.
 The results are displayed in a word cloud for which I am using a 3rd party library called wordcloud2.js (https://github.com/timdream/wordcloud2.js) which, in turn, is itself based on the more popular Wordle, written in Java.